vibe-project/vibe-project.github.io/projects/vibe-java-platform/3.0.0-Alpha1/reference/index.md

 ```

 #### Response properties
 These are write only.
-In accordance with HTTP spec, it's not possible to set value after the write of first chunk.
+In accordance with HTTP spec, it's not possible to set the following properties after the write of first chunk.

 <div class="row">
     <div class="large-6 columns">